 Result:

-The overall ratio of omega-6: omega-3 PUFA increases across all subjects in response to the meal.
+N-3 PUFA were reduced in both EFA and NEFA pools in TGRL across all subjects in response to the meal

-N-3 PUFAs reduce in NEFA and TO fatty acid pools
+This had the effect of increasing the overall ratio of omega-6: omega-3 PUFA

-There are interesting changes in other fatty acid metabolism activity (Δ7, Δ9, Δ5, and elongation activity).
+Postprandial changes in TGRL reflected fatty acid metabolism activity (Δ7, Δ9, Δ5, and elongation activity).
 Need to read more on the role of these metabolic pathways and their association with MetS.

 Method:

-We performed a paired t-test (n=10) to compare the differences in abundance of PUFAs and oxylipins in response to the high fat test meal.
-Further, we performed this comparison with a subset of the samples (pro (n-5), anti (n=5)).
-The paired t-test was performed after a glog2 transformation to get a normal distribution.
-P-values are corrected for false discovery rate.
+The data were log2 transformed.
+We performed a paired t-test (n=10) to compare the differences in abundance of PUFA and oxylipins in response to the high fat test meal.
+Further, we performed this comparison within each subset of the samples (pro (n-5), anti (n=5)).
+P-values were corrected for false discovery rate.
+A FDR of 10% was considered significant.

 Table3 Esterified fatty acid composition in fasting and postprandial TGRL of all subjects.
 P-values are from paired t-test adjusted for false discovery rate (FDR)